Mulwor/note-app/README_ENG.md

 <details>
 <summary>Why is `for...in` not recommended for arrays?</summary>

 Because it goes through all properties, including prototype chain.
-And returns strings
+And returns index

 </details>